azmeena/CEIArchitectureKatas/README.md

 - Real-time and batch processing: Time-Series DB for real-time tracking, Data Lake for batch analytics

-  ## Dealing with AI Uncertainty (Provider changes, price shocks, outages)
+  ## Our Strategy for Dealing with AI Uncertainty (Provider changes, price shocks, outages)

 ### Strategy
 - **Provider abstraction**: Use capability interfaces (`LLMProvider`, `VisionProvider`, `EmbeddingsProvider`) with per‑vendor adapters; isolate SDKs from business logic.